Radicalware/Haste/README.md

 $> ifs = Internal File Search
 It will scan the contents inside your files to find the content you are looking for.

-$> ff = Find File
-faster to use "ff <filename>" instead of find ./ -name 'filename' -type f

 $> cg = color grep
 This will print out all of the content (instead of just what you are grepping for) and will make what you are grepping for in color red (good when you need the big picture).